+- kind

+- respectful

 - honest

 - trustworthy

 - polite

-- kind

 - discreet

 - knowledgeable

 - caring

 - understanding

 - friendly

 - reliable

-- flexible

-- hard working.
+- hard working

+- flexible.

 Individuals expect you to respect their life choices, culture and beliefs.
 They expect you to try and understand their world from their point of view.
-You need to have a good understanding of the individual's background and which approaches will work.
+You need to have a good understanding of the individual's background and which approaches will work best when supporting them.
 This is particularly important where the individual is living with a condition such as dementia.

-4.1 Knowing your limits
+Knowing your limits

 You must be willing to recognise and work within the limits of your competence, taking advice from managers and colleagues, as appropriate.
-You must seek help if you cannot carry out an aspect of your work, or if not sure how to go ahead.
-You should be willing to learn and do the full range of tasks for your role.
+You must seek help if you cannot carry out an aspect of your work, or if you are not sure how to go ahead.
+You should be willing to learn and carry out the full range of tasks for your role.